soaxelbrooke/phrase/README.md

 ### Transforming Text

 ```
-$ echo 'Love the black and white!
-Moon Invoice has it all.' | phrase transform --label 6000 -
+$ echo "The weather channel is great for when I want to check the weather!" | phrase transform --label 6001 -
-Love the black_and_white!
-Moon_Invoice has it all.
+The Weather_Channel is great for when I_want_to check_the_weather!
 ```

 ### Serving Scored Phrase Models